Dimchikkk/revel/readme.md

 ## How to add app launcher:

 1. Copy `revel.desktop` to `~/.local/share/applications/`
-2. Update Exec and Icon path
+2. Update Exec and Icon path in the `.desktop` file.
 3. `update-desktop-database ~/.local/share/applications/`